What is the Precision Medicine Initiative?

-The program is engaging teams of experts to conduct rigorous security testing, establish safeguards against unintended release of data, and set penalties for the unauthorized re-identification of participants.
-In addition, the program is developing education materials for participants about potential privacy risks and our response plans in the case of a privacy breach.
+The program has engaged teams of experts to conduct rigorous security testing, establish safeguards against unintended release of data, and set penalties for the unauthorized re-identification of participants.

-Prior to launch, we will ensure that all systems meet the requirements of the Federal Information Security Management Act (FISMA), and will test all systems for any vulnerabilities.
-After launch, we will continue to perform ongoing security tests to protect participant data.
+We have ensured that all systems meet the requirements of the Federal Information Security Management Act (FISMA), and tested all systems for any vulnerabilities.
+We continue to perform ongoing security tests to protect participant data.

 Will the program accept children?

 Yes, eventually.
 The inclusion of children has been central to our goals and objectives from the start.